Florida gunman killed 4, including mom still holding baby | Law-Order

 Florida gunman killed 4, including mom still holding baby

-After a gunfight with police and deputies — where dozens ''if not hundreds of rounds'' were exchanged outside a Lakeland home, Judd said, authorities found an 11-year-old girl shot multiple times, plus three deceased victims.
-They included a 33-year-old mother still holding her 3-month old baby boy, the infant's grandmother, and a 62-year-old who lived at a neighbouring home.

-Riley, who served as a sharp shooter in both Iraq and Afghanistan, seemingly targeted the family at random, Judd said during a press conference Sunday.
+"They begged for their lives and I killed them anyway," Judd said Riley told them during an interrogation.

-Preliminary evidence shows 40-year-old Justice Gleason just happened to be an unlucky stranger out mowing his lawn Saturday night when Riley drove by, saying God told him to stop because Gleason's daughter was going to commit suicide.
+Investigators said preliminary evidence shows 40-year-old Justice Gleason just happened to be an unlucky stranger out mowing his lawn Saturday night when Riley drove by his home in Lakeland, about 30 miles (48.28 kilometers) east of Tampa, saying God told him to stop because Gleason's daughter was going to commit suicide.

-A second, unidentified victim, came to confront Riley, telling him that story wasn't true and warned they'd called police if he didn't leave, Judd said.
-Authorities responded to the scene but never found Riley.
+A second, unidentified person also confronted Riley, telling him that story wasn't true and warned they'd call the police if he didn't leave, Judd said.
+He referred to the person as a victim but declined to clarify which one.

 Following the sounds of gunfire, authorities arrived at the home and found Riley's white truck ablaze and an unarmed Riley outside, dressed in camouflage.

 Officers tried to enter the front of the house, but it was barricaded.
-When they circled to the back, they encountered Riley, who had on full body armour including head and knee coverings and a bulletproof vest.
+When they circled to the back, they encountered Riley, who appeared to have put on full body armor including head and knee coverings and a bulletproof vest.

-Authorities exchanged heavy gunfire, before Riley retreated back into the home, according to the sheriff.
+Authorities exchanged heavy gunfire, with dozens "if not hundreds of rounds" fired, before Riley retreated into the home, according to the sheriff.

 Everything fell silent, Judd said, until a helicopter unit alerted authorities on the ground that Riley was coming out.
 He had been shot once and was ready to surrender.